Harmonic/laravel-preset/readme.md

 ## Installation

+Before you start make sure you have:

+1) A new Laravel installation (this preset will overwrite laravel settings so do not use on existing projects)
-Assumes a new Laravel installation with yarn installed globally.
+2) yarn installed globally
+3) DB configured in your .env

 Then install the preset with composer.

 ``` bash
 $ composer require harmonic/laravel-preset --dev